 Creating a Garden

 For as long as humans have been around, there has always been an interest and subsequent satisfaction from creating something with your bare hands.
 With gardening, it is no different.
-After patience and proper care you can transform any space of land into a colorful garden.
+After patience and proper care, you can transform any space of land into a colorful garden.
 The transformation does not happen overnight, it takes time.
 Much like a person, a garden is never complete.
 It is constantly changing, whether for better or worse.

 Not only are gardens aesthetically pleasing, but you can also grow vegetables, spices, and even fruit.
 You are rewarded for your hard work and persistence with healthy food.
-You will not harvest immediately, but when you do, you can be assured that those vegetable and spices were grown through the love and care you provided.
+You will not harvest immediately, but when you do, you can be assured that those vegetable and spices were grown with the love and care that you provided.